WRECKED!

 - Fulfill any court-ordered requirements, such as completing a DUI education program, substance abuse treatment, or community service.

-- Obtain SR-22 insurance, a high-risk auto insurance policy proving you have the state-required minimum insurance coverage.
+- Obtain SR-22 insurance, a high-risk auto insurance policy proving you have the state-required minimum insurance coverage, which is likely to increase the cost of your insurance significantly.

 - Pay any outstanding fines, fees, or court costs associated with the DUI conviction.